fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 evaluation will be discussed at a later stage in the chapter.

-Fine-tuning the parameters of the k-NN algorithm {.title style="clear: both"}
+Fine-tuning the parameters of the k-NN algorithm
 ------------------------------------------------

 * * * * *